Irish Americans: Cities

-The most Irish American towns in the United States are Scituate, Massachusetts, with 47.5% of its residents being of Irish descent; Milton, Massachusetts, with 44.6% of its 26,000 being of Irish descent; and Braintree, Massachusetts, with 46.5% of its 34,000 being of Irish descent.
-(Weymouth, Massachusetts, at 39% of its 54,000 citizens, and Quincy, Massachusetts, at 34% of its population of 90,000, are the two most Irish cities in the country.
-Squantum, a peninsula in the northern part of Quincy, is the most Irish neighborhood in the country, with close to 60% of its 2600 residents claiming Irish descent.)
+Likewise the United States' towns and cities with the highest percentage of Irish-descended Americans are in Massachusetts.
+These are the towns of Scituate, Massachusetts, with 47.5% of its residents being of Irish descent; Milton, Massachusetts, with 44.6% of its 26,000 being of Irish descent; and Braintree, Massachusetts, with 46.5% of its 34,000 being of Irish descent.
+(Weymouth, Massachusetts, at 39% of its 54,000 citizens, and Quincy, Massachusetts, at 34% of its population of 90,000, are the cities with the highest Irish-descended population within the United States.
+Squantum, a peninsula in the northern part of Quincy, is the neighborhood with the highest amount of Irish-descended people with the United States, with close to 60% of its 2600 residents claiming Irish descent.)

 Philadelphia, Boston, New York, and Chicago have historically had neighborhoods with higher percentages of Irish American residents.
 Regionally, the most Irish American states are Massachusetts, New Hampshire, Maine, Vermont, Rhode Island, Delaware, Pennsylvania, and Connecticut, according to the U.S. Census Bureau American Community Survey in 2013.
 In consequence of its unique history as a mining center, Butte, Montana, is also one of the country's most thoroughly Irish American cities.
 Smaller towns, such as Greeley, Nebraska (population 466), with an estimated 51.7% of the residents identifying as Irish American as of 2009–13 were part of the Irish Catholic Colonization effort of Bishop O'Connor of New York in the 1880s.

-The states with the top percentages of Irish: